PollySantos/PollySantos/README.md

 ---

-### ✨ Curiosidades
+### ✨ Fun Facts
-- 💬 Apaixonada por qualidade de software e automação inteligente.
+- 💬 Passionate about software quality and smart automation.
-- 📚 Sempre estudando algo novo, atualmente explorando testes em APIs com Robot Framework e integração com Jenkins.
+- 📚 Always learning something new, currently exploring API testing with Robot Framework and Jenkins integration.
-- 🎯 Em busca de evoluir como Engenheira de Qualidade e contribuir com comunidades tech!
+- 🎯 Looking to grow as a Quality Engineer and contribute to tech communities!

 ---